+Process

-Process - 258 The University will provide heads of academic and administrative units with guidance about the management of change in their area.
+- The University will provide heads of academic and administrative units with guidance about the management of change in their area.
 Heads of academic and administrative units will have meaningful and timely consultation with affected staff before decisions are made.
-The timing and rate of change will allow staff the time to consider their options.
+The timing and rate of change will allow staff the time to consider their options. - 259 The change process will include the following:

-259 The change process will include the following: - (a) situational assessment, describing the current operation and the opportunities for improvement identified; (b) statement of a vision for the desired future state following the implementation of change; (c) planning for change, describing how the future state will be achieved; and - (d) the evaluation and confirmation of change. - When a situational assessment by management leads to a proposal for change, management will, in consultation with staff, develop a written draft proposal for change, outlining the vision which initiates the proposal, the nature and rationale of the proposed change and the expected outcomes, including advantages and disadvantages.
+- (a) situational assessment, describing the current operation and the opportunities for improvement identified; - (b) statement of a vision for the desired future state following the implementation of change; - (c) planning for change, describing how the future state will be achieved; and - (d) the evaluation and confirmation of change. - When a situational assessment by management leads to a proposal for change, management will, in consultation with staff, develop a written draft proposal for change, outlining the vision which initiates the proposal, the nature and rationale of the proposed change and the expected outcomes, including advantages and disadvantages.
 The views of staff will be sought on the draft proposal and suggestions of staff will be noted in the written draft. - 261 If the University decides to proceed with the change, managers will prepare a formal written change proposal.
 This formal proposal will include engagement with the views of staff on the draft proposal and these will be illustrated in the written proposal.
-It will address the following: - (a) nature and rationale; - (b) proposals to mitigate negative effects including training and redeployment; (c) expected outcomes including expected advantages and disadvantages; - (d) ways to minimise any disadvantages to occupational health and safety in the workplace; (e) financial implications; The consultation process will provide directly affected staff (and where requested, their Representatives) with a genuine opportunity to comment on change proposals and implementation arrangements, and to have their views taken into account before decisions are made. - 212 For each proposed change of the kind referred to in clause 209 affecting more than one staff member, the University will prepare a Draft Change Proposal for consideration by directly affected staff (and where requested, their Representatives).
-The
+It will address the following: - (a) nature and rationale; - (b) proposals to mitigate negative effects including training and redeployment; - (c) expected outcomes including expected advantages and disadvantages; - (d) ways to minimise any disadvantages to occupational health and safety in the workplace; - (e) financial implications; - (f) the timing of the consultation and implementation of change; - (g) implications for staff including changes in duties, number of staff, workload, work environment; and - (h) mechanism for assessing and reporting on the progress of the change, and evaluating the change with staff. - Managers and Supervisors will distribute the final change proposal and relevant documents to affected staff for consultation, and if requested by a Union, copies will also be provided to the Management and Staff Consultative Committee, which may discuss the proposal and make recommendations to the relevant Managers and affected staff.
+Consideration must be given to any recommendations of the Management and Staff Consultative Committee and consensus with staff should be attempted before a final change plan is determined. - Following the final change plan, further consultation with affected staff will occur prior to the development of a written implementation plan.
+This implementation plan will include a timeframe for evaluating the change.
+Consideration of the views of staff will be noted in the implementation plan. - If the final change proposal involves a reduction in the number of staff, Part J of this Agreement will be followed except in relation to English language teachers (to whom Part J does not apply), in which case schedule 5 will be followed.